 - Leaf scorch primarily occurs on leaves at the end of branches.
 Leaves turn yellow or reddish brown and dry out.
 They may or may not fall off the tree.
-It often occurs at the tops of trees, but can also be seen where heat or light reflects on to the leaves, for instance from a window, wall or large vehicle.
+It often occurs at the tops of trees, but can also be seen where heat or light reflects onto the leaves, for instance from a window, wall or large vehicle.
 Most of the time, this causes minor damage and just kills a handful of leaves.
 In some cases, however, the damage is more severe. - Sunburn of tree bark is a more serious issue, especially when it occurs on the trunk.
 Very similar to the "southwest injury" described above, this damage kills trunk or branch tissue, disrupting nutrient and water transfer to the canopy, and slowing growth.
 It occurs on thin-barked trees and in parts of a plant newly exposed to the sun.
 It can occur after a heavy pruning, when a shading structure is removed or when a tree is moved from a low light to a high light area.
 This often occurs when trees are taken from nurseries and planted in the landscape during summer months.
 It is best to plant trees in spring and fall and give new trees adequate irrigation. - Drought stress is one of the most common problems with all types of plants in our area.
-Spokane, Washington is an arid climate with hot summers, which means almost all trees will need supplemental water.
-Symptoms of drought stress include wilting or flagging leaves, especially at the top of the tree.
-Leaves may turn yellow then brown and fall off the plant.
+Spokane, Washington is an arid climate with hot summers, which means most trees will need supplemental water.
+Symptoms of drought stress include wilting or dying leaves, especially at the top of the tree.
+Leaves may turn yellow then brown and fall off.
 By the time you see drought stress in the canopy, it has already begun killing roots below ground.
-Once again the best treatment is prevention.
-Drought stress increases the chance of disease or insect problems, including some that may kill the tree.
+The best treatment is prevention.
+Drought stress increases the chance of disease or insect problems, which cause decline.